termie/farmboy/README.rst

 Individual Tooling
 ------------------

-The main annoyance in developing in a cloud-style environment is the number of separate servers and services that all need to be managed in unison to test changes.
+A big annoyance in developing in a cloud-style environment is the number of separate servers and services that all need to be managed in unison to test changes.

 Farm Boy suggests starting with a pretty standard-looking setup of having an HAProxy server that backends to multiple Nginx servers that in turn backend to your app servers that backend to a single database [TODO].
-This forces you to consider (and allows you to check) the implications of multiple app servers, concurrency and caching.
+This forces you to consider (and allows you to check) the implications of multiple app servers, concurrency, caching and failover.

 Additionally, for rapid development, Farm Boy knows how to configure your app servers to run your app, and how to push new copies of your app to those